snkty8/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

-To view the interactive map visit:[Challenge Demo](https://snkty8.github.io/Earthquake_Challenge/)
+To view the interactive map visit: [Challenge Demo](https://snkty8.github.io/Earthquake_Challenge/)

 # Overview
 This project was created to show earthquake data, tectonic plates loction on the earth, earthquakes with a magnitude greater than 4.5.